This page was last updated: October 7th, 2022

 Car parking charges for the Royal Cornwall Hospital:

 Patients and visitors with a blue badge will be able to obtain a ‘one-time reduction’ pass from the General Office during opening hours (9am to 4.15pm, Monday to Friday).
-Outside of these hours the blue badge can be presented to the Saba lodge in the main visitor car park to obtain a free exit ticket.
+Outside these hours the blue badge can be presented to the Saba lodge in the main visitor car park to obtain a free exit ticket.

 People who frequently attend outpatient appointments (at least 3 times a month for at least 3 months) will be able to obtain a ‘one time reduction’ pass, in the same way as described above, at each visit, following confirmation by the clinic/department being visited.
 This is in addition to the free parking currently offered by the patient departmental permit scheme.

 Parents or guardians of sick children who are staying overnight will be able to obtain a ‘one-time reduction’ pass following confirmation by the ward.
 Free parking will apply between 7.30pm and 8am and can be for a maximum of two vehicles.
-Again, the pass can be obtained from the General Office (or Saba lodge out of opening hours) and is in addition to the patient departmental permit scheme.
+The pass can be obtained from the General Office (or Saba lodge out of opening hours) and is in addition to the patient departmental permit scheme.

 Where confirmation is needed for a ‘one time reduction’ pass, a member of the ward or department team will need to call the General Office or Saba lodge to give verbal authorisation in advance of the patient or visitor making the request.